SiriYellu/Fruitfly-pose-tracking/README_run231127.md

-# Task 4: 24-Hour Behavioral Analysis - Complete Implementation Report
+# Task 4: 24-Hour Behavioral Analysis -Implementation Report

 ## Overview
 This document summarizes the complete implementation of Task 4: 24-Hour Behavioral Analysis for fruit fly tracking data.
 The analysis processes 24 hours of video data from run 231127 (November 27, 2023) using YOLOv11-Pose tracking and computes comprehensive behavioral metrics for scientific analysis.